Planteome/plant-ontology/README-po-editors.md

 New versions of the following two files are created only with new releases:

 * po.obo

-The current release file of the Plant Ontology, in OBO format
+The current Release file of the Plant Ontology, in OBO format.
+All relations that are inferred are asserted in the release process

 * po.owl

-The current release file of the Plant Ontology, in OBO format
+The current release file of the Plant Ontology, in OBO format.
+All relations that are inferred are asserted in the release process

 All releases can be found here:   https://github.com/Planteome/plant-ontology/releases